Withdrawing from the College

 After You Withdraw

-- If you are a Perkins and/or Stafford Loan borrower, your grace periods will begin once you withdraw.
+- If you are a Perkins and/or Direct Student Loan borrower, your grace periods will begin once you withdraw.
 You will be required to begin repayment of your Perkins Loan(s) within nine months of your withdrawal.
-You will be required to begin repayment of your Stafford Loan(s) within six months of your withdrawal.
+You will be required to begin repayment of your Direct Student Loan(s) within six months of your withdrawal.

-- If you transfer to another school, you may be able to defer repayment of your Perkins and Stafford Loans by contacting your lender or loan servicer.
+- If you transfer to another school, you may be able to defer repayment of your Perkins and Direct Student Loans by contacting your lender or loan servicer.

 If You Plan to Return to St. John Fisher College